juminos/StardewValleyMods/MonsterHutchFramework/README.md

 | Chance | (_Optional_) The percent chance this item drops.
 Default: 100 | int |

 #### Produce Data / Deluxe Produce Data

+Each entry in the ProduceData and DeluxeProduceData lists is a model consisting of the fields listed below:

 |    Field    | Description | Type |
 | :----------- | :----------- | :----: |